Simply Business homepage

 Start Here >

-How do I Get my Contractors License in Wisconsin?
+How do I Get my Wisconsin General Contractor License?

 If the thought of jumping through government hoops to finally start your handyman business seems daunting, we understand.
 We don’t know anyone who fills out applications for fun.
-However, the process is much easier to manage when you take it one step at a time.
-Also, keep in mind that you don’t have to get all of this done in a single day.
+However, the Wisconsin contractor license application process is much easier to manage when you take it one step at a time.

 There are application fees, renewal fees, as well as the cost of training courses.
 We break them out in the following sections.